wlhoyt/Gym-Management-App/README.md

 ### Major Changes
 - Will be changing the apps foundation from Android studio to React Native
-- Will be changing the database from Firebase to a SQL database
 - Will be changing the coding language from Java to Python for backend functionality

 # Goals For the Rewrite